jonifreeman/ajatusasana.fi/en/coaching.markdown

 title: Individual coaching
 ---

-**Yoga and BodyMind coaching packages**
+**Yoga and BodyMind personal coaching packages**

 Your specific needs are the starting point.
-Individual coaching sessions are based on therapeutic experiental yoga as well as psychological, sociological and physiological knowledge of being-in-the-world.
+Individual coaching sessions are based on therapeutic yoga as well as psychological, sociological and physiological knowledge of being-in-the-world.
+You will get your inividual yoga and or meditation program

-**My Yoga I**
+** Ajatus & Asana I: learn to practice yoga and relaxation techniques at home**

 Conversational interview & orienting yoga practice 90 min

 Private yoga lesson (90 min)

-Personal yoga program (includind detailed instructions and pictures of asanas so you can practice at home)
+Personal yoga /realaxtion / meditation program (including detailed instructions and pictures)

-220€

-**My Yoga II**
+A get-to-gether about 3-5 months after starting your personal program for update & modifications to program 90 min

+300€

+** Ajatus & Asana II: learn to practice yoga and relaxation techniques at home**

 Conversational interview & orienting yoga practice 90 min

 Private yoga lessons (2 x 90 min)

-Personal yoga program (includind detailed instructions and pictures of asanas so you can practice at home)
+Personal yoga program (includind detailed instructions and pictures)

+A get-to-gether about 3-5 months after starting your personal program for update & modifications to program  2 x 90 min

-280 €
+400 €

 All prices include communication outside the lesson.
 If you have any questions etc., just write an email or give me a call.
 Speaking out your mind is never a waste of time.